3cki/wichtel-wizard/USAGE.md

 ### Step 1: Join a Group

 1. Get the group code from your organizer
-2. Go to Wichteln Wizard homepage
+2. Go to Wichtel Wizard homepage
 3. Enter the code in "Join Existing Group"
 4. Click "Join Group"
 5. You'll be assigned a fun anonymous name (e.g., "Jolly Reindeer")